 Characteristics of a successful radiologic technologist include but are not limited to; intrinsically motivated, confident, honest, dependable, team player, flexible, adaptable, responsible and caring.

-Essential functions required to perform the job skills required for radiologic technology include but are not limited to; manual dexterity, physical stamina, mechanical aptitude, verbal & written communication skills and the ability to read & understand physician orders.
+Essential functions necessary to perform the job skills required for radiologic technology include but are not limited to; manual dexterity, physical stamina, mechanical aptitude, verbal & written communication skills and the ability to read & understand physician orders.

-Upon successful completion of the program, students are eligible take the American Registry of Radiologic Technologists certification examination.
+Upon successful completion of the program, students are eligible to take the American Registry of Radiologic Technologists certification examination.
 Successful completion of this examination allows program graduates to use the professional credentials RT (R), Registered Radiologic Technologist.

 The Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 (20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, (312) 704-5300, FAX: (312) 704-5304, firstname.lastname@example.org) The current accreditation status is probationary, pending further review in November 2018.